ravitejas/PowerPointAutomation/README.md

 Update 4/13/2024:
 For step 2 above: The number of paragraphs per Slide can be configured.
 Different font settings can be specified for each paragraph.

+Update 5/3/2024:
+Generated pptx will be saved as a new file in the same folder as the pptm. pptx file name will be the same as that of the txt file.